-The International Faculty and Staff Services office arrange a special Dual Career program with the aim to help our spouses to get a job in Sweden.
-The program is usually taking place during the autumn semester.
-Keep a look out in the IFSS-group (only open for employees and scholarship holders at Uppsala University) at medarbetarportalen for more information and registration, or go directly to Uppsala International Hubs calendar.
+Uppsala International Hub arrange programs to help people to get a job in Sweden.
+Keep a look out in the IFSS-group (only open for employees and scholarship holders at Uppsala University) at Medarbetarportalen for more information and registration, or go directly to Uppsala International Hubs calendar.

 At the Swedish Public Emploment service you’ll find webinars on for example how to write a CV and how to nail the job interview